abman23/abman23.github.io/_news/announcement_9.md

 related_posts: false
 ---

-Our paper, <a href="https://arxiv.org/abs/2411.16971">"Generative vs. Predictive Models in Massive MIMO Channel Prediction"</a> has been presented and published at <i>Asilomar2024</i>.
+Our paper, <a href="https://arxiv.org/abs/2411.16971">"Generative vs. Predictive Models in Massive MIMO Channel Prediction"</a> has been presented and published at the <i>Asilomar2024</i>.